evydsg/CodeAcademy_Python/README.md

 - find(): Searches a string for a character or string and returns the index value where it is found.
 - format(): Allows you to interpolate a string with variables.

+### Thread Shed
+#### Overview
+Welcome to the Thread Shed repository!
+In this project, we'll be working with Python to clean up transaction data from the local sewing hobby shop, Thread Shed.
+The goal is to extract meaningful information such as customer names, sales amounts, and types of thread purchased from a large and unwieldy string called daily_sales.

 ### Evy Guenda